Objective: To design my personal brand logo and style guide.

 I would like to start off saying I really enjoyed designing my own logo!
-This week the challenge was to brand myself.
 How can I design a logo or symbol that encompasses my eclectic interests and personality all in one?

 Well, I started by thinking about features about myself that I strongly identified with:

 My first instinct was to incorporate ASCII Art.
 Ascii Art is a drawing made only with characters found in the ASCII Table (aka your keyboard).
 I played around with typing my name in a Text to Ascii Generator.
 These are the fonts shown from top to bottom: Goofy, Doh, Isometric2, and Small Keyboard.

 I started exploring with the idea of making an icon of myself out of ASCII characters.
 Since I am not the best illustrator, I decided to use my Memoji as a foundation.
 Using Photoshop, I isolated the features most important to me in order to create a silhouette of myself.

 I used a website that converts images to ASCII Art to achieve the image below.

 It felt boring and dull, with no dimensionality to it so I explored using words as the characters that would fill in the outline of my head.
 I discovered a website called WordArt.com that allows you to create word cloud art.
 It has such a great interface and gives you a lot of control over your design.
 First, I tried just using my name as the words that would fill in my silhouette.
 However, it felt unoriginal and cliche so I decided to fill it in with some of the words I listed at the beginning of my design process: Programmer, Creative, Artist, Environmental Activist, 0s, and 1s.
 The font I used for the words is League Gothic.